-We Perform Charles Bird King art authentication.
-Charles Bird King appraisal.
-Charles Bird King certificates of authenticity (COA).
-Charles Bird King analysis, research, scientific tests, full art authentications.
+We perform Charles Bird King art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Charles Bird King or we will sell it for you.

 Charles Bird King was a talented early American portrait painter known for his depiction of Native Americans.
 In particular, King painted portraits of the Native American chiefs and dignitaries that came to Washington to speak with government officials.

 Born in Newport, Rhode Island, King received some of his earliest artistic training in London under Allston and Leslie.
 King continued to live in England for several years (1806-1812) studying and working.
 While in London, he also studied at the Royal Academy under Benjamin West and Edward Savage.
 It is said that his earliest pieces, which included still life compositions and certainly included landscapes, were not as successful as his portraits.

 Upon his return to the United States in 1812, he resided in Pennsylvania with fellow artist Thomas Sully.
 During this time he exhibited his work with the Pennsylvania Academy of Fine art for a number of years.
 He moved to Baltimore in 1815 and was called back to Rhode Island due to a death in the family.

 King set up shop in Washington D. C. where he stayed from 1822 until his death in 1862.
 For forty years he worked primarily in Washington D.C. painting portraits.
 Besides painting Native American dignitaries, he also was commissioned to create portraits of American government officials, wealthy families and prominent figures of the day.
 Some art historians name King as the most sought after portraitist in Washington D.C. during his lifetime.